 Due to their popularity, the AR-15 gets a ton of aftermarket support.
 If you want a truly customized weapon, the AR-15 is easy to accessorize, and a quality optic should be at the top of your list.

 If you aren’t sure what to look for in an optic, we’re here to help.
-We’re going to walk you through the different types of optics and what they do best.
-We’re even going to share some of our favorite models to get you started.
+We’re going to walk you through the different types of optics and tell you what they do best.
+We even share some of our favorite models to get you started.

 If you don’t have time for the details, check out the list below for the best rated AR-15 Scopes: